 BASF will provide the signs and guidance while local volunteers from the community will determine locations and install the signs.
-Community member or subject matter experts would be incorporated into the design and review process for the proposed project.
+Community member or subject matter experts would be incorporated into the design and review process of this project.
 This approach would produce a finished product more tailored to the needs of the community and visitors.

-There are currently a limited amount of maps in the Papscanee Island Nature Preserve that adequately depict the hiking trails and other features..
-Development of an updated map of the Preserve is also proposed.
-A high accuracy GPS can be utilized to collect point feature data within the Preserve (benches, information centers, points of interest, etc).
+There are currently a limited amount of maps in the Papscanee Island Nature Preserve that adequately depict the hiking trails and other features.
+Therefore, an updated map of the Preserve will be developed, utilizing a high accuracy GPS to collect point feature data within the Preserve (benches, information centers, points of interest, etc).
 The GPS can also be utilized to collect trail data (length of hike, change in elevation, etc) for presentation.
-This survey is proposed to be conducted using a Leica Global PositionSystem (GPS) with Real-Time-Kinematics (RTK) capabilities or equivalent (accuracy to +/- 0.05 ft).
+This survey will be conducted using a Global Positioning System (GPS) with Real-Time-Kinematics (RTK) capabilities or equivalent (accuracy to +/- 0.05 ft).
 The end product will be a full color map of the trails of the Nature Preserve complete with detailed information about each trail.
 These will be printed poster size and hung on each of the wooden framed sign boards around the Preserve.
 This signage program will develop and install up to 10 interpretive signs and/or maps over the course of the five year program.